ivkalita/web-game/doc/api.md

  * "Ok" - user is successfully connected to the game.
  * "NotFound" - this game is not exist.
  * "GameStarted" - this game already started.
+ * "LobbyIsFull" - this game lobby is full.

 #### CreateGame